flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/fire.md

 ### APU AGENT

 - "SQUIB":
     - This button activates and lights up in white after the crew has pushed the APU FIRE button.
-Pushing it will discharges the respective fire bottle.
+Pushing it will discharge the respective fire bottle.
 - "DISCH":
     - lights up amber when its fire extinguisher bottle was used and has lost pressure.